 Network switch.
 In order to eliminate time-consuming cabling reconfigurations when different transceivers at the station are used for digital operations, a manual pushbutton network switch is incorporated into the setup.
-A suitable network switch for the standard configuration is shown in figure 12.
+A suitable network switch for the standard configuration is shown in figure 14.
 Depending on the County's approved source, another equivalent switch may be used.
-It is conceivable that the IT staff could supply such a switch at no cost.

-Figure 12.
+Figure 14.
 Network data switch for selecting which transceiver connects with SignaLink

 A short standard cable with an RJ-45 connector on each end is connected between the SignaLink USB unit and the network switch port labeled IN/OUT.
-Then, each transceiver with potential for digital operations (Yaesu FT-8900, Alinco DR-235 and/or Yaesu FT-897) will be cabled into ports A, B and C. If only two transceivers are available for digital operations, then ports A and B would be used.
+Then, each transceiver with potential for digital operations [Yaesu FT-8900; Alinco DR-235 (or Bridgecom BCM-220); and/or Yaesu FT-897] will be cabled into ports A, B and C. If only two transceivers are available for digital operations, then ports A and B would be used.
 The appropriate button would be pushed to select the transceiver required for digital operations.
 Only one transceiver would be selected at any time.

 Microphone usage during digital operations.
 A consequence for many transceivers of connecting to the radio's rear data port is that the SignaLink circuitry places a low-impedance load on the microphone if microphone usage is attempted while the transceiver is configured for digital operations.
-The load is such that the microphone output may be somewhat low, very low or even non-existent, depending on the transceiver.
+The load is such that the microphone output may be either somewhat low, very low or even non-existent, depending on the transceiver.
 Yet, there will be many times when it is desired to communicate using voice mode without disconnecting cabling between the radio and the SignaLink unit.
 That mode of operation can be accommodated by simply pushing a button on the network switch corresponding to an unused port.
-In the photo of the Station 17 Lomita network switch, shown in figure 13, a note has been added to the front panel of the network switch to push the OFF button to use the microphone.
+In the photo of the Station 17 Lomita network switch, shown in figure 15, a note has been added to the front panel of the network switch to push the OFF button to use the microphone.
 This "OFF" button simply corresponds to one of the unused ports of the network switch.
 Pushing the OFF button disconnects any/all radios from the SignaLink, thus eliminating any low-impedance load due to the SignaLink, as just described.

-Figure 13.
-SignaLink USB unit and network switch stack securely shelf-mounted at Station 17 Lomita with labels for three transceivers and instructions for operating microphone when configured for digital operations
+Figure 15.
+SignaLink USB unit and network switch stack securely shelf-mounted at Station 17 Lomita with labels for three transceivers and instructions for operating microphone when configured for digital operations (Note that if/when the Bridgecom BCM-220 transceiver is issued to a given station to replace a failed or outdated Alinco DR-235, the label on this network switch can be modified appropriately.)